hshiplee136/DOFMA/README.md

 The DOFMA System requires the usage of minidump to dump process information and write it to a log (Memory, Modules, or Threads), however it is not restricted to this.
 Alternative code can be used to achieve the same result.

 The DOFMA System also requires the Sklearn library, the Pandas library, the Numpy library, and the Psutil library.

+Recommended to create an environment for the libraries, following this guide: https://scikit-learn.org/stable/install.html

 ## Usage
 The DOFMA System is designed to create a dump of a process, convert it into a CSV file, and then scan it using a ML classifier to predict whether the process has been infected by fileless malware.